risa2000/hmdq/README.md

 Will only show data collected from OpenVR runtime (if one is present and any hardware is connected).

 #### `--oculus`
-Will only show date collected from Oculus runtime (if one is present and a headset is connected).
+Will only show data collected from Oculus runtime (if one is present and a headset is connected).

 Both options are meant to only control the program output, but the data are logged and saved into the data file (if requested by `--out_json` option) for both subsystems.